-- Avoid prolonged periods of leaf wetness which can promote infection and disease spread.
+- Avoid prolonged periods of leaf wetness as it can promote infection and disease spread.
 You can do this by watering in the morning so that the sun dries the leaves, or by watering at the base of the plant so that the leaves do not get wet.

 Tomato hornworm, aphids and mites are the most common pests that can affect tomato plants.
-You can remove hornworms by hand, and aphids and mites can be managed with insecticidal soap applied according to the package directions.
+You can remove hornworms by hand and manage aphids and mites with insecticidal soap applied according to the package directions.